bradorego/bradorego.com/content/post/2017-04-29-dos-donts-corporate-innovation.md

 </div>
 <hr/>

 As some of you may know, I've been spending some time working in the corporate innovation team of a Fortune 500 company.
-I was hesitant to take the role consdering I've spent the majority of my career with early stage startups, but the opportunity seemed interesting and worth exploring.
+I was hesitant to take the role considering I've spent the majority of my career with early stage startups, but the opportunity seemed interesting and worth exploring.
 After 6 months, I've learned that, while my hesitations were warranted, there's also a lot of potential.

-This post is going to serve as a sort of stand-in for a talk I was going to give at InsureTechATX on the eve of this year's SXSW.
+This post is going to serve as a sort of stand-in for a talk I was going to give at [InsureTechATX](https://www.meetup.com/InsureTech-ATX/) on the eve of this year's SXSW.
 Why this is necessary will come up later.

 # Do: Provide Resources <a name="resources" href="#resources"><i class="ion-link"></i></a>
 #### But don't limit yourself to thinking "resource" === "money".

 During the first conversation I had with my manager-to-be when discussing long-term plans, he dropped something casually in conversation that I nearly fell out of my chair over.
-Essentially, they had plans to acquire up to 3 companies at an up to 9 figure pricetag each.
+Essentially, they had plans to acquire up to 3 companies at an up to 9 figure price tag each.
 When he noticed my look of incredulity, he added "Oh, don't worry.
 You'll get used to that here."

 <figure>